wegue-oss/wegue/README.md

 The lastest stable and released version stream is 2.x.

 The latest development points towards a Wegue version v3 supporting Vue 3.
 This development is reflected within the `master` branch.
 Herewith some breaking changes come along.
 In case you have to remain on the v2.x version of Wegue you can use the latest release [v2.1.0](https://github.com/wegue-oss/wegue/releases/tag/v2.1.0) or the maintenance development of v2 in the [v2 branch](https://github.com/wegue-oss/wegue/tree/v2).
-For a reasonable amount of time `v2` branch will be maintained.
-At least until there is an official `v3` release plus some additional buffer time.
+For a reasonable amount of time `v2` branch will be maintained, at least until there is an official `v3` release plus some additional buffer time.

 In case you want to upgrade an existing Wegue app from v2 to the current v3 development stream please have a look at the `upgrade-notes.md` file.

-We always try to have a robust state at the `master` branch, but be aware that breaking changes could come along.
-Especially in the phase of a major upgrade.
+We always try to have a robust state at the `master` branch, but be aware that breaking changes could come along, especially in the phase of a major upgrade.

 In case you have to remain on the 1.x version of Wegue you can use the latest release [v1.2.1](https://github.com/wegue-oss/wegue/releases/tag/v1.2.1) or the maintenance development of v1 in the [v1 branch](https://github.com/wegue-oss/wegue/tree/v1).
 For a reasonable amount of time `v1` branch will be maintained.